DaveWM/dave-martin-blog/content/posts/import-a-csv-into-kafka-using-babashka.md

 +++
 In life, you don't always get what you want.
 As developers, we may want all our data in a nice format like [EDN](https://github.com/edn-format/edn "EDN format") or [Transit](https://github.com/cognitect/transit-format "Transit format"), but alas this isn't always possible.
 Sometimes marketing send you data in a `.docx` file (containing a scan of a photocopy of a screenshot of an HTML table), or perhaps you receive a 5 megabyte Excel spreadsheet from a 3rd party.
 It's an unfortunate fact of developer life that you have to spend a lot of time massaging data into a usable format.

-True to this, I recently ran into a situation where I had to load a large CSV file into a Kafka topic.
+True to this, I was recently tasked with loading a large CSV file into a Kafka topic.
 Kafka's CLI tools don't have a built-in way of doing this.
-You could write a bash script that uses the [Kafka console producer](https://riptutorial.com/apache-kafka/example/27965/kafka-console-producer "Kafka console producer docs"), but using bash for data manipulation is always painful (what's the syntax for a `for` loop again?).
+You could write a bash script that uses the [Kafka console producer](https://riptutorial.com/apache-kafka/example/27965/kafka-console-producer "Kafka console producer docs"), but using bash for data manipulation is always painful ("what's the syntax for a `for` loop again?").
 You could use Python instead, but that's so 90s.
 If only there were a way to use a powerful, modern, functional language for shell scripting...

 This is where [Babashka](https://github.com/borkdude/babashka "Babashka") comes in.
 Babashka is a derivative of Clojure, designed for shell scripting - it covers the "grey areas of Bash".
 Clojure is a fantastic language for dealing with data, so Babashka seems like an ideal candidate for our task.
 In this guide we'll go step-by-step through writing a Babashka script to convert our CSV file to a format we can load into Kafka, which we'll then pipe into the Kafka console producer.